Click on the category that you wish to enter in the table below to view full details of the classes available, judges, prizes, etc.

 The decision of the Section Secretary is final.

-All Exhibitors in Horse Classes must have Public Liability Insurance, and Valid Equine Passports which must accompany the horse at all times, and are liable to random inspection.
+All Exhibitors in Horse Classes must have Public Liability Insurance, Valid Equine Passports and Equine Influenza vaccination Certificates which must accompany the horse at all times, and are liable to random inspection.

 Correctly secured riding hats to the current standard must be worn at all times when mounted anywhere on the Showfield.

 Important information re.
 EQUINE INFLUENZA